johanaarstein/dotlottie-player/README.md

 ## Usage

-### The player component

-Add the element `dotlottie-player` and set the `src` property to a URL pointing to a Lottie file – either LottieJSON or dotLottie.
+Add the element `dotlottie-player` to your code and point `src` to a Lottie file of your choice.

 ```xml
 <dotlottie-player